IS IT LEGAL TO ENGAGE IN CRYPTOCURRENCY AND HOW TO CREATE A CRYPTO EXCHANGE IN UZBEKISTAN

 To obtain a license, it is necessary:

-1. to have a formed authorised fund in the amount of at least 761,000 USD as of the date of applicationsubmission, of which 305,000 USD are reserved in a separate account with a commercial bank of the Republic of Uzbekistan;
+a) to have a formed authorised fund in the amount of at least 30,000 basic calculated amount in the form of funds as of the date of application submission (about 761,000 USD), of which 12,000 (about 305,000 USD) are reserved in a separate account with a commercial bank of the Republic of Uzbekistan;

-2. the presence of a functioning electronic system of crypto-exchange trading hosted on servers located in Uzbekistan, and that meets the requirements provided for in the Regulation on the procedure for licensing the activities of crypto-exchanges;
+b) the presence of a functioning electronic system of crypto-exchange trading hosted on servers located on the territory of Uzbekistan, and meets the requirements provided for in the Regulation on the procedure for licensing the activities of crypto-exchanges;

 - the procedure for admission to crypto-exchange trading of participants;